max813709/UiPath-Projects/README.md

 Pega: a simulated purchase order website.

-Microsoft SQL Server: A Database to store customer shopping lists/identifying information.
+Microsoft SQL Server: A database to store customer shopping lists/identifying information.

 Microsoft Excel Sheet: A media used to store customer reciepts for email automation and record keeping.